 These cocoons aren’t something that have been extensively documented in behind the scenes footage, but ADI have previously shared a video which showed them sculpting the cocoons, and Alec Gillis has also posted some images of the cocoons in what appears to be a later state.

-Personally, I think they do look closer to the eggmorphing cocoons and nest from Alien, rather than the hived up victims from Aliens.
+Personally, I think they do look closer to the eggmorphing cocoons and nest from Alien, rather than the hived up victims from Aliens, something that ADI’s Alec Gillis confirmed to us when Alien vs. Predator Galaxy spoke to ADI in 2021.

 Though not exactly faithful to the film, the numerous video game adaptations of Alien 3 took us into various hived sections of Fury.
 Armed to the teeth with Pulse Rifles and flamethrowers, the adaptations would have Ripley fight her way through swarms of Aliens, and eventually a couple of levels in the hived up depths of the prison.